dabamos/openadms-node/docs/README.md

 You will find the compiled documentation in `./_build/html/`.

 ## Licence
-The documentation is licenced under the [Creative Commons Attribution-ShareAlike 3.0 Germany](https://creativecommons.org/licenses/by-sa/3.0/de/) (CC BY-SA 3.0 DE).
+The documentation is licenced under the [Creative Commons Attribution 3.0 Germany](https://creativecommons.org/licenses/by/3.0/de/) (CC BY 3.0 DE).